chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

-The person on the phone, who I later learned was Grayson, told me that he lives and works on some private/gated land just South of where we lost Baxter.
+The person on the phone, who I later learned was Grayson, told me that he lives and works on private/gated land just South of where we lost Baxter.
 He said that he's pretty sure he saw him twice, but couldn't get close enough to take a photo.
 The dog was scared and growled anytime he approached.

 I took down Grayson's information, called Louisa, and we got in the truck immediately to head back to Maupin.
 We both had a 3-day weekend, so the timing